MissionTransforming ourselves and our world through contemplative social justice

 - encourage contemplative practices that foster new ways of seeing and being in the world (seeing through the eyes of Christ)

-- support the continuation of good work within the conference
+- support the continuation of good work within the region

-- support the longevity of justice work in the conference by actively involving people in the first half of life.
+- support the longevity of justice work in the region by actively involving people in the first half of life.

-- honour the wisdom and knowledge in the conference by creating opportunities for elders to mentor, support and partner.
+- honour the wisdom and knowledge in the region by creating opportunities for elders to mentor, support and partner.

-- connect people throughout the conference to share knowledge and create networks of support and inspiration
+- connect people throughout the region to share knowledge and create networks of support and inspiration